Vexalika/ASM-Garage/ItemTypeWTA/ReadMe.txt

 Include ItemTypeWTA.event in free space and add then ItemTypeWTA to the skill system WTA calc loop to install.

 Usage
 Pick an item ID and an item type.
 Next configure the change in Hit/Attack.
-You can set this independant of your actual weapon trianle though so unless thats your intention don't forget to change this if you edit WT values.
+You can set this independent of your actual weapon triangle though so unless thats your intention don't forget to change this if you edit WT values.